 Through factual analysis the suspect’s personality type can also be evaluated, which will often suggest particular interrogational strategies that may be effective, and other strategies which should be avoided.

-Interviewing is an art.
+Interviewing is an art and science.
 You do not become an expert overnight.
 You do not become an expert because you take a class.
 You become an expert by doing your homework, preparing, and then doing interview after interview after interview.
-The more you interview, the better you get at it.
+The more you interview, the better you should get.

 If you want to learn more about Reid, kindly go the their website.
 I highly recommend the four day training.
 The ACFE also has some great information and training.